rmkraus/virtlab-deployer/README.md

 You will then be prompted for all of the configuration values.
 The Administrator Password must be sufficiently complext or the deployment will fail.
 I highly recomend using a random password generator.
+It seems that 12 charecters is a good length.
+If the Windows servers fail to come up during deployment, the issue is likely the Admin password.
 Environemnt numberings start at 0, but 0 is reserved for administrative use.
 Student number 0 will never be given to a student.
 For this reason, you'll always want to create one additional Windows Workstation.

 When creating SSH Shortcuts and Web Shortcuts, you can use the variable